-Take your love of chocolate to the next level by creating it yourself at Ganache Chocolate School.
+Take your love of chocolate to the next level by creating it yourself at Ganache Chocolate School [250 Toorak Road, South Yarra].
 Those with a sweet tooth will be in their element as a chocolate expert guides you through how to make your favourite treat, from truffles to chocolate bars.
-Favour the eating rather than the making of chocolate?
+Prefer the eating rather than the making of chocolate?
 You’re in luck — there’s a class that focusses on tasting and appreciation.
-Other classes include Secrets of the Perfect Macaron and Seriously Salted Caramel.
+Other classes include Chocolate Dessert Creation and Salted Caramel Three Ways.
 After your class, you’ll be able to take home your chocolatier wares but only if you haven’t eaten them all.

-Free to feed is a cooking school that not only teaches cooking skills, but also makes a difference.
+Free to Feed [763A High Street, Thornbury] is a cooking school that not only teaches cooking skills, but also makes a difference.
 This social enterprise is the brainchild of community worker Loretta Bolotin and her husband, Daniel Bolotin.
 Classes are run by refugees and asylum seekers, providing them with employment opportunities and a chance to connect with the community.
-Free to feed hosts are highly skilled and will share the unique food traditions of their culture while providing you with a one-of-a-kind culinary experience.
-Cook authentic dishes from around the world and enjoy tasting new flavours, while hearing the inspiring stories.
+Free to Feed hosts are highly skilled and will share the unique food traditions of their culture while providing you with a one-of-a-kind culinary experience.
+Cook authentic dishes from around the world and enjoy tasting new flavours, while hearing inspiring stories.

-Local foodies and chefs go to The Essential Ingredient to buy high-quality cookware, gourmet ingredients or maybe even a new cookbook, making it a fantastic spot to pick up some new culinary skills.
-The 2018 schedule of classes sees Daniel Wilson, chef and co-owner of Huxtaburger, sharing his knowledge of the art of burger making.
-Kylie Miller of Attica and MasterChef fame also makes an appearance, with a class that pays homage to the year she spent working for the famed restaurant Mugaritz in San Sebastian.
+Local foodies and chefs go to The Essential Ingredient [32 Elizabeth Street, South Yarra] to buy high-quality cookware, gourmet ingredients or maybe even a new cookbook, making it a fantastic spot to pick up some new culinary skills.
+The 2019 schedule of classes sees Joe Grbac, owner of Saxe and former chef at St Crispin, sharing his knowledge on what it takes to make a good roast.
+Freelance chef and food stylist Ben Sisley also makes an appearance, with a class that will teach you to master the art of pasta.

-If you consider dessert the most important meal of the day, then let Savour Chocolate and Patisserie School teach you how to do it right.
+If you consider dessert the most important meal of the day, then let Savour Chocolate and Patisserie School [22 Wilson Avenue, Brunswick] teach you how to do it right.
 It’s a one-stop shop for learning how to make sweet treats, with classes ranging from chocolate making to cake baking.
-Learn how to craft the correct textures and delicious flavours in your decadent desserts and patisseries, as well nail the presentation.
+Learn how to create perfect textures and delicious flavours in your decadent desserts and pastries, as well nail the presentation.
 It also runs Easter- and Christmas-themed workshops, for those wanting to whip up something special for these festive times of year.